Mehmet Akif Ersoy Literature Museum Library

 At the museum's ground floor, awarded literary works and author-signed books are exhibited in addition to periodicals on literature.
 Here is a special section allocated to the life and works of Mehmet Akif Ersoy, where his personal belonging are also on display.
 At the upper floor, books about Ankara and works of authors from Ankara are offered.
 Discussions on various authors, book signing events, poetry performances and writing workshops take also place at the museum library.
 It is the first of its kind in Turkey.
-Minister Ertuğrul Günay told during the opening ceremony that it is part of a project of museum-library network called "Seven museum libraries in seven regions of Turkey", namely Ahmet Hamdi Tanpınar Literature Museum Library in Istanbul, Ahmet Arif Literature Museum Library in Diyarbakır, Karacaoğlan Literature Museum Library in Adana, Erzurumlu Emrah Literature Museum Library in Erzurum, Attila İlhan Literature Museum Library in Izmir and Bedri Rahmi Eyüboğlu Literature Museum Library in Trabzon that will follow soon.
+Minister Ertuğrul Günay told during the opening ceremony that it is part of a project of museum-library network called "Seven museum libraries in seven regions of Turkey", namely Ahmet Hamdi Tanpınar Literature Museum Library in Istanbul, Ahmet Arif Literature Museum Library in Diyarbakır, Karacaoğlan Literature Museum Library in Adana, Erzurumlu Emrah Literature Museum Library in Erzurum, Attila İlhan Literature Museum Library in İzmir and Bedri Rahmi Eyüboğlu Literature Museum Library in Trabzon that will follow soon.

 The museum is open during weekdays between 10:00 and 19:00 local time.